ezekg/flint/README.md

     width: 68.75%;
     margin-right: 3.125%;
     margin-left: 3.125%;
-    -flint--instance-count: 4;
+    -flint-instance-count: 4;
+    -flint-parent-instance: none;
-    -flint--key: mobile;
+    -flint-key: mobile;
-    -flint--breakpoint: 320px;
+    -flint-breakpoint: 320px;
-    -flint--columns: 4;
+    -flint-columns: 4;
-    -flint--span: 3;
+    -flint-span: 3;
-    -flint--context: NULL;
-    -flint--gutter: NULL;
-    -flint--shift: NULL;
+    -flint-context: null;
+    -flint-gutter: null;
+    -flint-shift: null;
-    -flint--output-width: 68.75%;
+    -flint-output-width: 68.75%;
-    -flint--output-margin-right: 3.125%;
+    -flint-output-margin-right: 3.125%;
-    -flint--output-margin-left: 3.125%;
+    -flint-output-margin-left: 3.125%;
   }
 }
 ```

-As you can see, since `desktop` is the framework `default`, it uses the output for desktop as the base styles.
+As you can see, since `"desktop"` is the framework `"default"`, it uses the output for desktop as the base styles.
 You can set this to any breakpoint you like. **So if you like mobile-first, you can do that.**

-Whatever your `default` is set to, **flint** will not wrap those styles in media-queries, so that they may be used in non-supported browsers.
+Whatever your `"default"` is set to, **flint** will not wrap those styles in media-queries, so that they may be used in non-supported browsers.

 ###Recursive shorthand with identical context